 What did the 2017 Homeless Count find?

-The preliminary findings revealed a steep increase in homelessness across Metro Vancouver with 828 more people identified as homeless in 2017 compared to 2014, representing a 30% increase in homelessness and the highest number to date.
+The report revealed a steep increase in homelessness across Metro Vancouver with 828 more people identified as homeless in 2017 compared to 2014, representing a 30% increase in homelessness and the highest number to date.
 Aboriginal homelessness is also on the rise – with 34% of all homeless people identifying as Aboriginal compared to 31% in 2014.
 The number of homeless young people (25 and under) was 16%, down from 20% in 2014, while homeless seniors (55 and up) grew from 371 to 556 and represented 23% of the homeless population (up from 18% in 2014).

 How can we address homelessness?